sous-chefs/filesystem/README.md

 Requirements
 ============

-* xfs cookbook when building xfs filesystems - note that on RHEL we need the epel repo (or yum-epel) loaded beforehand to get xfsprogs.
 * lvm cookbook when creating logical volumes
 * package #{fstype}progs to support your chosen fstype.
 We provide some defaults, too.